edmistond/ConsoleTimeTracker/README.md

-You could theoretically break this down to more granularity, but **currently** I bill everything to a single bucket of time per customer/project and not down to the individual task level, so it's sufficient to be able to say I spent 8 hours gnarfling the garthok on project 1.
+You could theoretically break this down to more granularity, but **currently** I bill everything to a single bucket of time per customer/project and not at the individual task level, so it's sufficient to be able to say I spent 8 hours on project 1.

 Times need to be `[bracketed]` so the regex will pick them up.
 Projects are indicated by `projectname.` after the time.
 Any entries without a project get dropped so this is mostly for taking things like lunch or doctors' appointments out of my day.

+The end of a day should be denoted with `[TIMESTAMP] *` - this gives the logic a final timestamp to use to end the previous task.
+All of those entries get dropped from the generated time rollup.

+Also, lines that don't match the regex group get ignored, so you can add comments or other notes in between entries.

+I maintain the text file in Visual Studio Code and just use the "insert timestamp" feature there.
+It's just a text file so you can also easily make manual adjustments.

 ## Roadmap

-- To be written
+There isn't one, this isn't meant to be a sophisticated tool, just a handy little utility where I can fix the data file easily if it starts throwing errors.
+I wrote it because I was annoyed by how much mental friction keeping track of time worked required, but I have to do it since I work as a consultant.